Daedalus-op/summer-with-chips/Day 3/FIR Filter.md

 ### Fundamentals

 In digital signal processing a Finite Impulse Response (FIR) Filter has a finite response to any given finite input signal.
 A FIR filter is constructed with a tapped delay line for delaying the input signal by a given number of taps (_N_).
-The $z^{-1}$ is the delay operator from the [Z-Transformation](https://en.wikipedia.org/wiki/Z-transform)
+The $z^{-1}$ is the delay operator from the [Z-Transformation](https://en.wikipedia.org/wiki/Z-transform)<br>
 ![FIR ref1](../assets/fir_ref1.avif)
-The filter coefficients can be arranged in a impulse response vector.
+<br>The filter coefficients can be arranged in a impulse response vector.<br>
 ![FIR ref2](../assets/fir_ref2.avif)
-The output signal can be computed with
+<br>The output signal can be computed with<br>
 ![FIR ref3](../assets/fir_ref3.avif)
-or short
+<br>or short<br>
 ![FIR ref4](../assets/fir_ref4.avif)
-Which is the same as the convolution of the input signal with the impulse response
+<br>Which is the same as the convolution of the input signal with the impulse response<br>
 ![FIR ref5](../assets/fir_ref5.avif)
 For the filter design the [Scipy Cookbook about the lowpass FIR-filter design with python](https://scipy-cookbook.readthedocs.io/items/FIRFilter.html) was used.